Shuttle/Pendel/docs/shuttle-access/docker.md

 http://localhost:3005
 ```

-Which should bring you to the sign-in page where `admin` is the identity as well as the password.
+Which should bring you to the sign-in page where `shutle-admin` is the identity as well as the password.

 To view the web-api endpoints you can browse to the [swagger page](http://localhost:5599/swagger/index.html):